Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Home page redesign

-I would like to redesign the home screen with more sections to make it easier to find a campaign you want to donate to and highlight some specific campaigns.
+- I would like to redesign the home screen with more sections to make it easier to find a campaign you want to donate to and highlight some specific campaigns.

+### Self Donate

+- I would look at the  process of being able to donate ot your own campaign, I understand that all of these crowdfunding websites encourage you to donate yourself to start teh ball rolling, but I think it is something tha should be looked at in the futruer how to best achive this.

 <span
 id="credits">